Airbus Logo

 Airbus is a big company that makes airplanes and space equipment.
 It was founded in 1970 to help European countries collaborate to make better planes.

-1. It started in Europe: Airbus was created to help European countries make planes together.
+1. It started in Europe: This company was created to help European countries make planes together.
 Now, it’s known for making great planes and spacecraft.

-2. First Plane: The first Airbus plane flew in 1972.
+2. First Plane: This company’s first plane flew in 1972.
 It was special because it had two engines and was big enough for lots of people to travel not too far away.

-3. Airbus Makes Different Things: Airbus doesn’t just make planes for people to travel in.
-They also make military planes, helicopters, space-like satellites, and Mars projects.
+3. Makes Different Things: This brand doesn’t make planes for people to travel in.
+They also make military planes, helicopters, satellites, and Mars projects.

-5. Saving Fuel: Airbus works hard to make planes that don’t need as much gas, like the A350, which is made with special materials to make it lighter and use less fuel.
+5. Saving Fuel: This airplane company works hard to make planes that don’t need as much gas, like the A350, made with special materials to make it lighter and use less fuel.

-6. Fancy Controls: In 1988, Airbus was the first to use a special system in its A320 plane that lets pilots fly with computers instead of just by hand.
+6. Fancy Controls: In 1988, this company was the first to use a special system in its A320 plane that lets pilots fly with computers instead of just by hand.
 This helps save fuel and makes flying safer.

-7. All Over the World: Airbus has factories in many countries where it makes and assembles planes, which allows it to help people worldwide.
+7. All Over the World: This company has factories in many countries where it makes and assembles planes, which allows it to help people worldwide.

 8. Beluga Plane: They have a funny-looking plane called the Beluga that carries parts for other planes.
-The newer one, called the BelugaXL, even has a cute whale face painted.
+The newer one, the BelugaXL, even has a cute whale face painted on it.

-9. Caring for the Planet: Airbus wants to make flying better for the planet.
+9. Caring for the Planet: This brand wants to make flying better for the planet.
 They’re working on planes that don’t pollute, using things like hydrogen fuel.

-10. Into Space: Airbus also makes rockets and helps with space missions, like sending things to Mars and building space station parts.
+10. Into Space: This company also makes rockets and helps with space missions, such as sending objects to Mars and building space station parts.

 Font and Colors